Drip Tips vs Standard Mouthpieces – Complete Guide

 810 mouthpieces accommodate higher airflow volumes needed for sub-ohm tanks and high-wattage devices.
 The larger opening allows for easier breathing and helps handle the increased vapour production of modern devices.

-Most current sub-ohm tanks use 810 connections because they complement the higher power and airflow capabilities of modern vaping setups.
+Most current sub-ohm tanks use 810 threading because it complements the higher power and airflow capabilities of modern vaping setups.

 Proprietary and Non-Standard Sizes